Group Classes vs Personal Training: Which Wins for You?

 For the 30 percent who need more, we recommend personal training starting with a 5 to 10 session block.
 The full menu and rate breakdown is on our pricing page.
 For deeper context on the Belltown PT market, our Belltown personal trainer page covers the broader landscape.

-For members who do start in PT (postpartum return, chronic injury, sport prep), the typical engagement is 8 to 12 weeks of 1-on-1 work, then a transition to group classes with optional PT check-ins.
+For members who do start in PT (postpartum return, chronic injury, sport prep), the typical engagement is 8 to 12 weeks of 1-on-1 work, then a transition into group classes with optional PT check-ins.
 PT-only long-term is rare and usually reflects a specific sport context.

 Frequently Asked Questions